silverstripeltd/sera/README.md

 ## Todo

- - Configurable redis endpoint (no it only connects to redis on localhost)
- - Configurable # of retries
- - Configurable delay between retries
  - Syslog logging
+ - Configuration file in yaml
  - Warnings if all redis servers are unreachable
+ - parameterize if sera should run the command even if no servers can be connected to